drornir2/coding/README.md

-# <span style="font-size:larger;">Moveo online coding web app</span>
+# <span style="font-size:larger;">Moveo Online Coding Web App</span>

+Online Coding platform designed for remote coding sessions between mentor and student.

+This App built with React for the frontend, NodeJS and Express for the backend, MongoDB for the database, SocketIO for displaying realtime changes.

 ## Available Scripts

-In the project directory, you can run:
+install dependencies:

+### `setup-project`

+cd server directory,run both client and server using:

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Deployment